Mercury Aviation Company: DeMille Field No. 2

 Cecil B. DeMille used DeMille Field No. 2 for some of his silent picture films.
-In August 1920 two stunt pilots were killed at DeMille Field No. 2: Ormer "Lock" Locklear and Milton "Skeets" Elliott, the making of The Skywayman.
+In August 1920 two stunt pilots were killed at DeMille Field No. 2: Ormer "Lock" Locklear and Milton "Skeets" Elliott, in the making of The Skywayman.
 Mercury Aviation Company had a unique gas station at Fairfax and Wilshire.
 One side filled up cars the other side filled up aircraft.
 DeMille Field No. 2 was the site of the first passenger plane to land from New York City.

 The airport closed in 1930, as Mercury was not profitable.
 The site is now housing in the Fairfax District.

 Eaton Altadena

 Eaton Altadena Airport was built by Mercury Aviation Company in 1922 in Altadena, California located at 34.185694°N 118.121897°W at 1347 East Mendocino Street.
 The airport also served nearby Pasadena, California.
 Eaton Altadena had much less service than Field No. 2.
 The site is now the Altadena Town & Country Club.